 - Outdoor Weed in South Africa in a Nutshell

 Types of Weed in South Africa Commonly Grown Outdoors

-The reality is that foreign big-name strains like Cheese (or as some of us might know it, ‘kaas’), Haze and Kush are gaining popularity.
-However, South African growing and smoking cultures have long been centered around a number of strains that are native to our region, and very unique in their properties when compared to landraces found overseas.
+The reality is that foreign big-name strains like Cheese (or, as some of us might know it, ‘kaas’), Haze and Kush are gaining popularity.
+However, South African growing and smoking cultures have long been centred around a number of strains that are native to our region and unique in their properties when compared to landraces found overseas.
 Most South African landraces are Sativas, and since pollen can be carried as far as 5-10km by the wind, even a field of pure Indica plants will eventually become pollinated and produce hybrid seeds.